Philippa Baker (actress)

-However, she is best known for in the soap opera Number 96, in the 1970s as a comedy duo with Johnny Lockwood, as Russian deli worker Roma Lubinski, she later marries his character Aldo, but due to the series falling ratings, both characters were subsequently killed off in a bomb blast storyline.
+She started her career in theatre in 1953, and moved to the new medium of television continuing in the theatre tradition appearing in live televised plays, before moving to guest parts in Crawford Productions serials but is best known for featuring in the soap opera Number 96, in the 1970s as a comedy duo with Johnny Lockwood, as Russian deli worker Roma Lubinski, she later marries his character Aldo, but due to the series falling ratings, both characters were subsequently killed off in the iconic bomb blast storyline.
 Baker and Lockwood also featured in the film version in 1974.

 She played Dame Enid Lyons in the miniseries True Believers, in 1988.